Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Some early studies suggest that drinking coffee can reduce the risk for melanoma although it is unclear how coffee affects melanoma.
 More research is needed in this area.

-Nicotinamide (Vitamin B3) may be effective in reducing nonmelanoma skin cancers and actinic keratoses in patients felt to be at high risk for these lesions.
+Nicotinamide (Vitamin B3) may be effective in reducing nonmelanoma skin cancers and actinic keratosis in patients felt to be at high risk for these lesions.
 Further study is needed.

 Warning: A wide range of herbal products may contribute to skin problems.
 Some Chinese herbal creams have been found to contain corticosteroids.
 Mercury or arsenic contaminants have been found in some ayurvedic therapies.
 In addition, several oral herbal remedies used for medical or emotional conditions may produce photosensitivity (irritation in reaction to sunlight).
-They include, but are not limited to, St. John wort, kava, and yohimbe.
+They include, but are not limited to, St. John's wort, kava, and yohimbe.
+Herbal products are not tested as rigorously as prescription medicines and may have unintended and unknown side effects.

 Education and prevention programs have led to improved screening for skin cancer, which in turn has improved diagnosis and survival rates for melanoma.
 There is no standard screening schedule for the average adult who is not considered high risk.
 Some dermatologists or hospitals offer free screenings.
 Primary care physicians may do a basic assessment.
 Patients may ask their doctor if they should be screened by a dermatologist.
 High risk individuals may need a whole body scan on a set schedule.
 A complete skin test is recommended for anyone with a suspicious lesion.